Skip to main content

 What is the Magna Carta's significance to British law?

-BIt was the first document to limit the power of the king and establish rights
+BIt was the first document to limit the king's power and establish rights

-DIt established the right to vote for all men
+DIt established and guaranteed the right to vote for all adult men

 Explanation